nemanjam/reddit-unread-comments/README.md

 - Two separate highlighting modes: 1.
 Highlight unread comments, 2.
 Highlight based on comment's timestamp.
 - Unread comments can be un-highlighted: 1. after 5 seconds after appearing in viewport, while still being highlighted on mouse hover, 2. after navigating away from thread (url change).
 - Comments are highlighted on both page load (url change) and on scroll.
+- Unread comments are separated in the database into two sessions: 1.
+Current session (thread visit), 2.
+All earlier sessions.
+This way un-highlighting can be managed more precisely and state is never kept inside the DOM.
 - Count of highlighted comments for both kind, in realtime.
 - All form controls in Popup are imidiately reflected and realtime.
 - Scroll to the next highlighted comment with `Ctrl + Space`.
 Scroll to the first highlighted comment with `Ctrl + Shift + Space`.
 Can pick weather to scroll to 1.
 Unread highlighted comment, 2.
 Highlighted comment by timestamp, or 3.
 Both.